Clothing rules for female athletes: 'Taking control over the outfits' | DW | 30.07.2021

-After a protest by the Norwegian women's beach handball team, women sporting attire, and what female athletes are forced to wear in competition, has come under the spotlight.
+After a protest by the Norwegian women's beach handball team, women's sporting attire, and what female athletes are forced to wear in competition, has come under the spotlight.

 The decision to take to the court in shorts instead of the required but, in their eyes, degrading bikini bottoms had been brewing for some time.
 The question was whether they were prepared to risk a fine or worse for breaking the rules.